-ABC Dog Training Program Student of the Month – USA – April 2014
+ABC Dog Training Program Student of the Month – USA – September 2014

 Dog Obedience Instruction Program

 Before Andrew Richards decided he wanted to be a dog trainer, he worked in the construction industry.
 After being laid off, he had some time on his hands and decided to really think about what he truly wanted to do as a career.
 While contemplating what he would do next in life, he looked down at his dogs and decided then and there that he wanted to work with dogs.
 In Andrew’s own words, “It’s all about what will make a happy life and, for me, that’s dogs.”
 After deciding to do something in the animal industry, he began researching online and found Animal Behavior College.
 He enrolled in the Dog Obedience Program shortly thereafter and is now on track to graduate in the next few months.
 Continue reading

 ABC Grooming Instruction Program Student of the Month

 Erica Rajski lives with her family in La Porte, Ind.
 She is currently completing her externship with Sue’s Small Stuff Dog Grooming in Mishawaka, Ind. where she has been grooming with Sue and her staff since April 2014.
 Despite the 45-mile drive and her busy full-time job and schedule, Erica is putting in hard work every Saturday at Sue’s and loves every minute of it.
 Continue reading

 ABC Grooming Instruction Program Canadian Student of the Month– September 2014

 Carolyn Chabot, or Carrie as she likes to go by, lives in Edmonton, Alberta, Canada.
 She just completed her externship for the Animal Behavior College Grooming Program at Hollywoof Grooming Parlor.
 The owner of Hollywoof Grooming Parlor, Mavis, loved having Carrie in the salon and even offered her a part-time grooming position there, which Carrie eagerly accepted.
 Continue reading